Cinci Hoca: Influence

 Cinci used his increasing power to increase his wealth by accepting bribes.
 He was instrumental in executing the able grand vizier Kemankeş Mustafa Pasha in 1644.
-Seeing the end of his predecessor, the new grand vizier Sultanzade Mehmet Pasha became a very ineffective statesman.
+Seeing the end of his predecessor, the new grand vizier Semiz Mehmed Pasha became a very ineffective statesman.

 Death

-When İbrahim was dethroned in 1648, the new grand vizier Sofu Mehmet Pasha faced the problem of bonus salaries (culus bahşişi), the traditional salary paid to soldiers upon the enthronement of the new sultan.
+When Ibrahim was dethroned in 1648 and replaced by Mehmed IV, the new grand vizier Sofu Mehmed Pasha faced the problem of bonus salaries (culus bahşişi), the traditional salary paid to soldiers upon the enthronement of the new sultan.
 He confiscated Cinci's earnings and expelled Cinci to Damascus (now in Syria).
 But during his travel, Cinci fell ill in Mihalcık (now Karacabey in Bursa Province, Turkey).
 While staying in Mihalcık, he criticised the grand vizier and consequently he was executed.